OnePetDev/one-pet-data/docs/attribution-logic.md

 Cookie life is 365 days.
 When a order is place, UTM values are saved with the order by appending `_firsttouch` at the end.
 For example, `utm_source_firsttouch`.

+## Tracking Only Customers

 Attribution is saved on the orders.
 While orders are traceable all the way to channel and campaigns, users who are not customers are out of scope of this tracking.

+## Channel LTV Calculation

+The UTMs of the first order of a customer takes the customer's entire LTV.
+As of Q1 2021, `_firsttouch` UTMs are not used in LTV calculation.